UA1 Health and Safety in the Engineering Workplace

-Pearson BTEC Level 3 Engineering – Health and Safety in the Engineering Workplace
+Pearson BTEC Level 3 Engineering – UA1 Health and Safety in the Engineering Workplace

-This unit can be studied as a standalone TECOL BTEC Level 3 Award in Engineering, or as part of an Pearson/Edexcel accredited BTEC Level 3 Certificate (3 units) or Diploma (6 or 9 units) in Engineering.
+This unit can be studied as a standalone TECOL BTEC Level 3 Award in Engineering, or as part of an Pearson/Edexcel accredited BTEC Level 3 qualification.

-1 Understand the key features of health and safety legislation and regulations
+1 Understand health and safety legislation and regulations 2 Know about hazards and risks in the workplace

 This unit form a key component within many learning programmes since the content is highly applicable to many manufacturing, engineering and industrial situations.